Ed Wood: Night of the Ghouls

 In 1958, Wood wrote, produced, and directed Night of the Ghouls (originally titled Revenge of the Dead), starring Kenne Duncan, Tor Johnson (reprising his role as "Lobo" from Bride of the Monster), Criswell, Duke Moore, and Valda Hansen.
-The film premiered at the Vista Theatre in Hollywood on a double bill with the Lana Turner movie "Imitation of Life" on March 17, 1959, and then promptly vanished from circulation.
-For many years, it was thought to be a lost film, but distribution of the film was held up for 25 years because Wood hadn't paid the lab bill.
-Video producer Wade Williams paid the bill and released the film on videocassette in 1984, copyrighting the film in his name.
+The film premiered at the Vista Theatre in Hollywood on a double bill with the Lana Turner movie Imitation of Life on March 17, 1959, and then promptly vanished from circulation.
+For many years, it was thought to be a lost film, but distribution of the film was held up for 25 years because Wood had not paid the lab bill.
+Video producer Wade Williams paid the bill and released the film on videocassette in 1984, copyrighting the film in his own name.

 In 1958, Wood also wrote the screenplay for The Bride and the Beast (1958), which was directed by Adrian Weiss.
-Wood's screenplay was based on Adrian Weiss' plot.
+Wood's screenplay was based on Weiss' plot.

 Wood also wrote the screenplay (as "Peter LaRoche") for a 1959 "nudie cutie" film called Revenge of the Virgins, which was directed by Peter Perry Jr.

 The Sinister Urge

 Wood wrote and directed the exploitation film The Sinister Urge (1960), starring Kenne Duncan, Duke Moore, Dino Fantini, Harvey B. Dunn and Carl Anthony.
-Filmed in just five days, this is the last mainstream film Wood directed, although it has grindhouse elements.
+Filmed in just five days, this is the last mainstream film Wood directed, although it has exploitation elements.
 The film contains an "eerily prescient" scene, in which Carl Anthony's character states, "I look at this slush, and I try to remember, at one time, I made good movies".
 The scenes of the teenagers at the pizzeria had been previously shot in 1956 for Wood's unfinished juvenile delinquency film, Rock and Roll Hell (a.k.a.
-Hellborn), which Wood never completed.
+Hellborn).

 Also in 1960, Wood wrote the screenplay for The Peeper, which he intended as a direct sequel to his 1960 film The Sinister Urge, but it was never produced.

 Wood also contributed to the plot of Jane Mann's 1961 screenplay Anatomy of a Psycho.
 The film was directed by Mann's husband Boris Petroff.

 In 1963, Wood wrote the screenplay for Shotgun Wedding (an exploitation film directed by Boris Petroff about hillbillies marrying child brides in the Ozarks).
 Wood wrote the screenplay from a story idea by Jane Mann.
 Wood's friend, cameraman William C. Thompson, died around this time.